qwertypopz/shady_meadows_challenge/README.md

 * Location
     * common_functions.py
 * Parameters
-    * driver: Allows the program to utilize the browser in the same manner a user would
+    * driver: Allows the program to utilize the browser in the same manner a user would.
-    * log: Utilizes logging functionality for testing and diagnostic purposes
+    * log: Utilizes logging functionality for testing and diagnostic purposes.
 * Summary
     * When first navigating to the main page, the user would typically encounter a welcome splash page, this function would quickly navigate through the panels and close the splash page to continue onto the main page.